SineZHAN/deepALplus/README.md

 ## Contact

-If you have any further questions or want to discuss Active Learning with me or want to contribute your own Active Learning approaches into our toolkit, please contact xyzhan2-c@my.cityu.edu.hk (my spare email is sinezhan17@gmail.com).
+If you have any further questions or want to discuss Active Learning with me or contribute your own Active Learning approaches to our toolkit, please contact xueyingz@andrew.cmu.edu (my spare email is sinezhan17@gmail.com).